 (2) a criminal background check reveals a felony conviction within the past five years for physical assault, battery, or a drug-related offense.

 Subd.
 2. Adoption assistance agreement.
 The placing agency shall certify a child as eligible for adoption assistance according to rules promulgated by the commissioner.
+The placing agency shall not certify a child who remains under the jurisdiction of the sending agency pursuant to section 260.851, article 5, for state-funded adoption assistance when Minnesota is the receiving state.
 Not later than 30 days after a parent or parents are found and approved for adoptive placement of a child certified as eligible for adoption assistance, and before the final decree of adoption is issued, a written agreement must be entered into by the commissioner, the adoptive parent or parents, and the placing agency.
-The written agreement must be in the form prescribed by the commissioner and must set forth the responsibilities of all parties, the anticipated duration of the adoption assistance payments, and the payment terms.
+The written agreement must be fully completed by the placing agency and in the form prescribed by the commissioner and must set forth the responsibilities of all parties, the anticipated duration of the adoption assistance payments, and the payment terms.
 The adoption assistance agreement shall be subject to the commissioner's approval, which must be granted or denied not later than 15 days after the agreement is entered.

 The amount of adoption assistance is subject to the availability of state and federal funds and shall be determined through agreement with the adoptive parents.
 The agreement shall take into consideration the circumstances of the adopting parent or parents, the needs of the child being adopted and may provide ongoing monthly assistance, supplemental maintenance expenses related to the adopted person's special needs, nonmedical expenses periodically necessary for purchase of services, items, or equipment related to the special needs, and medical expenses.
 The placing agency or the adoptive parent or parents shall provide written documentation to support the need for adoption assistance payments.
 The commissioner may require periodic reevaluation of adoption assistance payments.
 The amount of ongoing monthly adoption assistance granted may in no case exceed that which would be allowable for the child under foster family care and is subject to the availability of state and federal funds.